 This policy is to inform applicants of the guidelines and relevant circumstances considered by the Nova Scotia College of Medical Laboratory Technologists (NSCMLT) in determining if an application will be rejected.

-- The Registrar may reject an application if the applicant does not meet all requirements specified in the Act and Regulations.
+The Registrar may reject an application if the applicant does not meet all requirements specified in the Act and Regulations and NSCMLT policies.
 An application may be denied if:

-- Applicant has not successfully completed any prescribed certification exam;
+- Applicant has not successfully completed the prescribed certification exam

-- Applicant has not successfully completed a prescribed medical laboratory technology program;
+- Applicant has not successfully completed a prescribed accredited medical laboratory technology program

-- Applicant does not satisfy the Board they possess the qualifications required in the regulations for registration in the Register;
+- Applicant does not satisfy the Registrar they possess the qualifications required

-- Applicant is not competent in both written and oral English to thesatisfaction of the Registrar or as determined by the Board;
+- Applicant is not competent in both written and oral English as determined by the NSCMLT Language Proficiency Policy

-- Applicant does not provide proof of or satisfy the Board they hold the prescribed professional liability insurance or other form of malpractice insurance.
+- Applicant does not provide proof or satisfy the Registrar they hold the prescribed professional liability insurance

-- Applicant is not in good standing in all jurisdictions in which the applicant is currently licensed to practice medical laboratory technology.
+- Applicant is not in good standing in all jurisdictions in which the applicant is currently or was licensed to practice as a medical laboratory technologist

 - Applicant has a disability or illness that has potential to jeopardize public safety, or prevent them from working as a Medical Laboratory Technologist